Craftivism: Contemporary American politics

-Criticisms

-Craft activism has also been affected by intersectional identity-based discrimination within the practice.
-"The issue of inclusion/exclusion has long troubled the feminist movement, and it can be traced back to the suffragists, where Black women were excluded from conversations about voting rights".
-Similarly, the Pussyhat Project from the Women's March in 2017 and 2018 has been criticized for being exclusionary and primarily attended by cisgender white women.
-Craftivism, and the Pussyhat Project in particular, has come to embody white, liberal feminism, which is historically not intersectional.
-This mirrors larger concerns with participatory politics in general, but should not be discarded as inconsequential.

-Virtual Craftivism
+In response to the January 2026 ICE operation in Minnesota knitting a Melt the ICE Hat became a popular example of craftivism.

+Contemporary craftivism through a virtual world

 From even before the pandemic, the emergence of online crafting communities has facilitated new forms of participation and community.
 Even though it's been moved online, the social aspects of craft "were considered highly salient" because of the "profoundly collective phenomenon" of practices like knitting.

-During COVID

-Isolation

-With stay-at-home orders issued in Mid-March 2020, there was an influx of people using crafts to cope with isolation.
-Craftivism has always been something that could be done from home, and many crafters have come together through virtual communities and gatherings.

-Face mask distribution

 Since the start of the pandemic, sewers and crafters have come together to create and distribute reusable fabric face masks.
 The demand for face masks, particularly reusable ones, came about with the supply shortage of personal protective equipment such as N-95 face masks throughout the pandemic.
 The Million Mask Challenge, a virtual challenge that started on Facebook, rapidly evolved to an international challenge to sew and distribute face masks to healthcare workers, then other frontline workers.